 Your professional teaching portfolio should reflect your beliefs and showcase your practices, demonstrating an alignment between the two.
-It should highlight what you are able to do as a teacher, providing a variety of artifacts to show the variety of things you have learned and now know or can do.
-Due to the individual nature of the portfolio, don't stress about following a particular format.
+It should highlight your growth over your three years in the IB/M program and demonstrate that you are prepared to teach professionally.
+Due to the individual nature of the portfolio, you have some flexibility regarding the format.
 Remember, however, that visual appeal matters.
-To help with this, please use a three ring binder and use labeled tabs to help readers find the different kinds of artifacts you'll include.
+For example, you might use labeled tabs to help readers find the different types of artifacts that you will include.
 The resulting document will have two main purposes: